Daviddor95/Flight-investigation-application/README.md

 #### Dependencies
 LiveChrts, LiveCharts.WPF
 ## Installing
-Download the zip from this repository, or use git on the termianl:
+Download the zip from this repository, or use git on the terminal:
 ```sh
 git clone https://github.com/Daviddor95/Flight-investigation-application
 ```